wormhole-foundation/docs.wormhole.com/docs/reference/api-docs/swagger.md

-# Wormhole Guardian API
+# Wormholescan API
 Wormhole Guardian API
 This is the API for the Wormhole Guardian and Explorer.
-The API has two namespaces: wormscan and guardian. wormscan is the namespace for the explorer and the new endpoints.
+The API has two namespaces: wormholescan and guardian. wormholescan is the namespace for the explorer and the new endpoints.
 The prefix is /api/v1. guardian is the legacy namespace backguard compatible with guardian node API.
 The prefix is /v1.
 This API is public and does not require authentication although some endpoints are rate limited.
 Check each endpoint documentation for more information.